 It’s a pretty simple roaster to operate, yet it still offers nice flexibility (and so room to experiment).
 It’s more manual than my old Nesco (see below), and needs a bit more care to get uniform roasts, but you get a lot more control (which is more fun!).

-I can’t speak about its durability (I’ve only had it since December 2019), but the fact that replacement parts are available is a good sign.
+I’ve had it since December 2019, and there’s no sign of wear or anything, so I’m optimistic on durability.
+The fact that replacement parts are available is also a good sign.
 It doesn’t have any smoke suppression mechanism, so it may trigger a smoke detector.
 I’ve been sealing off my smoke detector with a plastic bag while roasting; just don’t forget to take it off when you’re done!